Associação Portuguesa de Desportos

-Associação Portuguesa de Desportos, commonly referred to as Portuguesa, is a Brazilian professional football club based in the district of Pari, São Paulo, that competes in the Campeonato Paulista, the top tier of the São Paulo state football league.
-It is part of a sports club, founded on 14 August 1920, by the Portuguese population of the city.
+Associação Portuguesa de Desportos, commonly referred to as Portuguesa or Lusa, is a Brazilian professional football club based in the district of Pari, São Paulo, that competes in the Campeonato Paulista, the top tier of the São Paulo state football league, and the Campeonato Brasileiro Série D. It is part of a sports club, founded on 14 August 1920, by the Portuguese population of the city.

 History

 Foundation

 On 14 August 1920 (the same day of the 1385 Battle of Aljubarrota), the five Paulista clubs representing the Portuguese community of São Paulo (Lusíadas Futebol Club, Portugal Marinhense, Associação Cinco de Outubro, Associação Atlética Marquês de Pombal and Esporte Club Lusitano) met at Salão da Câmara Portuguesa de Comércio to merge, and founded Associação Portuguesa de Esportes.
 They chose the colors of Portugal: green and red.
 The club merged with Mackenzie College in 1920, and was then renamed Mackenzie-Portuguesa.

 The 1940s and the 1950s

 In 1940, the club changed its name to Associação Portuguesa de Desportos, its current name.
 In 1956, Portuguesa bought from São Paulo a big piece of land located in the limits between the northeast and center of the city.
 In the land, the Canindé stadium was built, as well as the official headquarters, offices and social club.